1) What causes psoriasis?

 No one knows exactly what causes psoriasis, but most researchers now conclude that it is related to the immune system (psoriasis is often called an “immune-mediated” disorder).
 In psoriasis, the immune system is somehow triggered which in turn speeds up the growth cycle of skin cells.
 A normal skin cell matures in 28 to 30 days and is shed from the skin’s surface unnoticed, however, a psoriatic skin cell takes only 3 to 4 days to mature and move to the surface which creates the cells to pile-up and form elevated red lesions.

 2) Who gets psoriasis?

 Psoriasis appears to be slightly more prevalent in women than men.
-The average age of diagnosis is 28, and psoriasis most commonly appears between the ages of 15 and 35; however it can develop at any time.
-A first-time diagnosis of psoriasis has been seen to occur in ages that vary from new-born babies and small children, to very old people.
-Psoriasis in infants is considered rare, however between 10 and 15 percent of those with psoriasis get it before age 10.
+The average age of diagnosis is 28, and psoriasis most commonly appears between the ages of 15 and 35; however, it can develop at any time.
+The first-time diagnosis of psoriasis has been seen to occur in ages that vary from new-born babies and small children to very old people.
+Psoriasis in infants is considered rare, however, between 10 and 15 per cent of those with psoriasis get it before age 10.
 About 150,000 to 260,000 new cases of psoriasis are diagnosed each year.

 3) How is psoriasis diagnosed?

 No special blood tests or other diagnostic tool exists for psoriasis.
 The diagnosis is generally determined through examination of the skin by a physician or other healthcare provider.
 Less commonly, a skin biopsy is examined under the microscope for biological evidence of psoriasis.
 The presence of small pits in the fingernails is also an indicator of psoriasis.